 Early Years Foundation Stage

 At St. Anselm’s the FS1 and FS2 classes follow the Early Years Foundation Stage framework.
 There are 3 prime areas and 4 specific areas of learning in the Foundation Stage framework curriculum.
-Mrs Dawn Whitehouse is our EYFS and KS1 Leader.

 - Personal, Social and Emotional Development

 In the Prime Areas children will learn to:-

 - Share, take turns and develop respect for each other.

 - Make friends and become confident independent learners.

 - Behave appropriately when playing with others.